If you think that you or your child may have attention deficit hyperactivity disorder (ADHD), you might want to consider speaking to your GP about it.

 - symptoms that make their lives considerably more difficult on a social, academic or occupational level

-- symptoms that are not just part of a developmental disorder or difficult phase, and are not better accounted for by another condition
+- symptoms that aren't just part of a developmental disorder or difficult phase, and aren't better accounted for by another condition

 Diagnosis in adults

-Diagnosing ADHD in adults is more difficult because there is some disagreement about whether the list of symptoms used to diagnose children and teenagers also applies to adults.
+Diagnosing ADHD in adults is more difficult because there's some disagreement about whether the list of symptoms used to diagnose children and teenagers also applies to adults.

-As part of your assessment, the specialist will ask about your present symptoms although, under current diagnostic guidelines, a diagnosis of ADHD in adults cannot be confirmed unless your symptoms have been present from childhood.
+As part of your assessment, the specialist will ask about your present symptoms.
+However, under?current diagnostic guidelines, a diagnosis of ADHD in adults can't be confirmed unless your symptoms have been present from childhood.